Bokai-Li/IBM-Cloud-Postgresql-failover-automation/README.md

 # IBM Cloud Postgresql failover automation

-This repo demostrate how to set up a postgresql database instance on IBM Cloud and include a shell script that automatically failover from primary instance to the replica instance when primary is down.
+This repo demostrate how to set up a **cross-region** postgresql database service on IBM Cloud with the ability to automate failover from primary instance to the replica instance when primary is down.

-# Setup
+## Example Setup

-Primary PostgreSQL instance in Dallas
+1. Primary PostgreSQL instance in Dallas
-- Has a service credential
+-- Has a service credential

-Read-only PostgreSQL instance in Washington DC
+2. Read-only PostgreSQL instance in Washington DC
-Has a service credential
+-- Has a service credential

-Kubernetes Cluster to connect frontend with PostgreSQL Database Connect with secret (service-binding)
+3. Kubernetes Cluster to connect frontend with PostgreSQL Database -- Connect with secret (service-binding, see "cloud" folder)

-# Failover automation shell Scripts
-The setup environment for automatic failover is to configure a replica Postgresql instance for the primary instance.
-Here is how to configure Read-only Replicas:

-cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas

-### Installing Dependencies
+## Installing Dependencies

 1. jq - used to parse JSON

 * /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 * brew install jq

+ ## Shell Script:
+ 1. failover.sh: Failover from primary to replica
+-- leader goes down and binding must be patched to connect to the replica

+2. promotion.sh: Replica promotion
+-- in order to gain write privileges for the application

+3. primarySetup.sh: Primary setup
+-- updating the service credentials so app can operate on new leader

+4. replicaCreate.sh: Replica create
+-- sets up a new replica for the leader that was just created

+5. serviceCredCreate.sh: Creating service credential replica
+-- so that the app can be bound to the new replica

+## Example usage
+./failover.sh -c Bokai-DB-Cluster-Test -b binding-postgresql-primary-bokai-aa -k replica-bokai-aa-credentials -a icdpostgres-app

+./promotion.sh -d aa-replica-bokai

+./primarySetup.sh -c Bokai-DB-Cluster-Test -b binding-postgresql-primary-bokai-aa -i aa-wdc-bokai -k wdc-primary -a icdpostgres-app

+./replicaCreate.sh -c wdc-primary -n aa-dallas-bokai -r us-south -m 2048 -d 10240 -k dallas-replica

+./serviceKeyCreate.sh -k credential-name -i aa-dallas-bokai

 ## Failover.sh
-### requirement:
-1. Create one service key for each db instance (primary and replica)

-### input:
 1. -c Cluster name

 2. -b binding (secret) name that you used in the deployment file

-3. -k service Key ID for the instance you want to failover to
+3. -k service credentials ID for the instance you want to failover to

 4. -a app name that you specified in the deployment file

-### Running Script
-* ./failover.sh -c [Cluster Name] -b [Primary Service Binding] - k [Service Key ID] - a [App Name]
+## promotion.sh

+1. -d deployment name

-## Failover-2-secrets.sh
+## primarySetup.sh
-### requirement:
-1. do service binding with both primary and replica instance so that two secrets are created with your kubernetes cluster.

-### input:
 1. -c Cluster name

-2. -o old DB instance binding secret name (failed primary)
+2. -b binding (secret) name that you used in the deployment file

-3.  -n new DB instance binding secret name (read-only replica)
+3. -i primary DB instance name
+4. -k primary service credential name

-4. -a app name that you specified in the deployment file
+5. -a app name that you specified in the deployment file

-### Running Script
-* ./Failover-2-secrets.sh -c [Cluster Name] -o [Primary Service Binding Name] -n [Secondary Service Binding Name] -a [App Name]
+## replicaCreate.sh

+1. -c primary service credential name

+2. -b binding (secret) name that you used in the deployment file

+3. -n new replica name
+4. -r region that you want your replica to be in
+5. -m members memory allocation (mb) for replica
+6. -d members disk allocation (mb) for replica
+7. -k the name for a new replica credential
+## serviceKeyCreate.sh

+1. -k new service credential name
+2. -i instance name

+## Extra:

 #### Service Binding

 * ibmcloud ks cluster service bind --cluster <cluster_name_or_ID> --namespace < namespace > --service <service_instance_name>

 #### Getting Binding Secret Name

 * kubectl get secrets

 #### Getting Service Key ID

 * ibmcloud resource service-keys [ --instance-id ID | --instance-name NAME | --alias-id ID | --alias-name NAME ]